By Janet K. Keeler

 The Clearwater Marine Aquarium's mission is to inspire others through the rescue and rehabilitation of marine animals -- a cause that exploded in popularity with Winter, the movie star dolphin with the prosthetic tail.
 Winter died in November 2021, but the aquarium's mission remains the same.

 At the top of Tampa Bay is the city of Oldsmar and its many parks.
-Explore Oldsmar is an 11-mile network of trails that connects 10 city parks.
+The Oldsmar Trail is an 11-mile network of trails that connects 10 city parks.
 The connector trail is for joggers, walkers, bicyclers and skaters, and some of the parks have kayak and canoe launches.
 The Oldsmar parks have many different features, among them bicycle fix-it stations at R.E.
 Olds Park and the Oldsmar Sport Complex, which makes sense since the main attraction there is a BMX track.

 Mobbly Bayou Wilderness